-Following the completion of our IPO in 2015, our compensation committee, which is comprised solely of independent directors under applicable NASDAQ listing standards, has assisted our Board in developing and reviewing the compensation programs and strategy applicable to our directors and executive officers, and overseeing our overall compensation philosophy.
+Our compensation committee, which is comprised solely of independent directors under applicable NASDAQ listing standards, assists our Board in developing and reviewing the compensation programs and strategy applicable to our directors and executive officers, and overseeing our overall compensation philosophy.
 See the section of this Proxy Statement entitled "Corporate Governance - Committees of our Board - Compensation Committee" for additional information.